-Lots of our users have been asking for this capability, and now it’s ready: You can now choose to throttle your email campaign, adding a few seconds of pause after each individual email is sent.
-This is instead of the usual way of GMass sending emails as quickly as possible.
+You can now choose to throttle your email campaign, adding a few seconds of pause after each individual email is sent.
+This is instead of the default way of GMass sending emails as quickly as possible.

 When you check the “Pause a few seconds between emails” box, your campaign will pause for 5 to 10 seconds between emails.
 The exact number of seconds is determined at random.